 BMCC is similar to PRP in that surgeons are utilizing the body's own healing properties to enhance the process.
 BMCC uses bone marrow from the hip region which contains stem cells that increase the regenerative process even more than PRP.

-The Steadman Philippon Research Institute has completed studies on regenerative medicine if you thirst for more.
+Click here for more information on the Steadman Philippon Research Institute completed studies on regenerative medicine.